Sebastian1981/DataAnalytics/projects.md

 title: Data Science Project Experience
 ---

-In the following, I provide an overview of the relevant data science projects I conducted throughout the years.
-They will be subdivided into the projects I carried out as a data science professional and those I carried out due to personal interests.
-All personal-interest projects are documented on my github.
-Any machine learning or deep learning projects I conducted as a researcher in academia are not listed here focusing on projects with relevance to industry related topics.
+In the following, I provide an overview of the projects related to machine-learning, deep-learning or data science in general.
+They will be subdivided into three group, which are the projects I carried out as a data science professional, the projects I carried out as an academic researcher and those I carried out due to personal interests.

+&nbsp;

-## **Projects as a Data Science Professional:**
+## **My Projects on Machine-Learning as a Data-Science Professional:**

 | **Use Case** | **Project Goal** | **my Role** | **Skills & Tools** |
 | ----------- | ----------- | ----------- | ----------- |